OpenChannelSSD/documentation/docs/gettingstarted.md

     Device      	Block manager	Version
     nvme0n1     	gennvm      	(0,1,0)

-If block manager reports none, the device should be first initialized using
+If block manager reports none (only pre-4.8 kernels), the device should be first initialized using

     sudo nvme lnvm init -d nvme0n1